Quzhou Zhejiang, China Travel Guide

 A simple "Nǐ hǎo" and a slight nod are polite.
 Handshakes are common in formal settings.

 Casual wear is generally fine.
-Modest dress (shoulders/knees covered) is recommended for temples and traditional villages.
+Modest dress (dress to cover shoulders and knees) is advised for temples and traditional villages.

 Shared dishes are common.
 Do not stick chopsticks upright in rice.
 Tipping is not customary.